Guide to Community Forms

 If you update your social share settings but don’t see the change right away, you should clear out your Internet browser’s cache and cookies.
 These settings are typically stored in an Internet browser’s Preferences.
 Look for a section in Preferences that deals with clearing browser data, history, cookies, or your cache and follow the directions there.

-In the "Recipients" tab of your form editor, you can change your form’s settings to ask donors after they’ve given whether they want to share their contact information with the recipient group(s) on the form.
+You can also change your form’s settings to ask donors after they’ve given whether they want to share their contact information with the recipient group(s) on the form.
 By default, when a donor gives on a community form, their contact information is shared with every recipient group on the form.
 If you want to change this default setting for your community form, change the “Show email list permissions pop-up?” setting at the bottom of the “Recipients” tab to “Yes”.

 Changing this setting will show a pop-up box to donors that asks them to opt-in to share their information after they have donated.
 The pop-up looks something like this:

 To preview your pop-up, click the “Preview permissions pop-up” button in the form editor.

 Please note that community form creators will always receive the contact information for all donors that give on their form (both those that opt-in and those that opt-out of sharing their information with the recipient group[s]).
 However, form creators cannot see which donors opted in or out of sharing their contact information with the recipient group(s).